AdamBougher/mundana-theme-jekyll/_pages/partner-with-us.md

 NIU welcomes strategic partnership opportunities with industry and government to colocate within our ecosystem.
 We offer flexible leasing opportunities for office and lab spaces on the NIU campus for businesses to connect with university students, faculty, and departments.

-In our 71 North Partnership Studio, we offer co-working space for startups and industry partners to experience a unique and vibrant collaboration environment in the heart of campus with access to special innovation programs and services.
+In our <a href="/71-North">71 North Partnership Studio</a>, we offer co-working space for startups and industry partners to experience a unique and vibrant collaboration environment in the heart of campus with access to special innovation programs and services.